aosabook/500lines/pedometer/chapter.md

 TODO: Discuss why the separated format is more accurate than the combined format.

+TODO: Add a section here on low pass filtering and the Chebyshev filter, and how it applies to splitting out the gravitational acceleration from the user acceleration.

 ### Making Sense of Data

-Looking at our plots, we can start to see a pattern, but we don't have enough, yet, to count steps.
+Looking at our plots, we can start to see a pattern.
+We notice where the flatter parts of the data are, and where the steps likely occur.
+However, we don't have enough, yet, to count steps.

 We need to do 3 things to our input data: